 By subway, get off at Hongik University station (line 2), exit 9.

 I only listed three here but there are many cool shopping neighborhoods like this one in Seoul.
 There’s cosmopolitan Itaewon for one.
 Dongdaemun Shopping Complex is another.
 If you like upscale cafes, you’ll find many along trendy Samcheongdong-gil Road.
-If markets are your thing, there’s Nandaemun and Gwangjang markets.
+If markets are your thing, there are Nandaemun and Gwangjang markets.

-It felt like no matter which metro stop you got out of, there would always be something interesting waiting for you.
+It felt like no matter which metro stop you got out of, there would always be something interesting waiting for you in Seoul.
 It reminded me of Manhattan in that sense.
 The city felt alive no matter where you were or what time of day it was.